 A partnership is a business with several owners.
-Partnerships make a profit - or incur a loss - in the same way as other businesses, but there are some differences in the way a partnership functions that make its profits and losses different.
-In this article, we'll look at the financial structure of a partnership and discuss how the partnership as a whole - and the partners within the partnership - make money.
+Partnerships make a profit or incur a loss in the same way as other businesses, but there are some differences in the way a partnership functions that make its profits and losses different. from those of other types of businesses.

-A partnership account is created for each partner.
-From month to month, an amount is transferred into each partner's account.
-During the year, partners may take some of their money out of the partnership (assuming there is money available for them to take!), according to the terms of the partnership agreement.
-Each partner can take a draw (drawing money from his or her partnership account.
+The partnership agreement describes when partners can take money out of the business (their distributive share) partnership (assuming there is money available for them to take!), according to the terms of the Each partner can take a draw (drawing money from his or her partnership account).

 Partner Taxes vs. Corporate Owner Taxes

-A partnership is taxed differently from a corporation, because in a corporation the profits are not distributed to the owners (shareholders) directly, but the owners may receive dividends.
-Usually in a corporation, some of the profits are held (retained) by the business for growth.
-In a partnership, on the other hand, all profits are considered to be distributed to the owners, and the owners must pay income tax on those distributed earnings.
+A partnership is taxed differently from a corporation because, in a corporation, the profits are not distributed to the owners (shareholders) directly, but the owners may receive dividends.
+Usually, in a corporation, some of the profits are held (retained) by the business for growth.

 Partner Taxes vs. LLC Owner Taxes

-Limited liability companies (LLC's) with more than one member work like, and are taxed like, partnerships, except that the owner titles are different and the documents are different.
+Limited liability companies (LLC's) with more than one member are taxed like and work like partnerships, except that owner titles are different, and the documents are different.
 LLC owners are called members.
 The members get together and create an operating agreement, which serves the same purpose as a partnership agreement.

 LLC members receive funds during the year in the same way as partners, and according to the terms of the operating agreement.
 At tax time, the multiple-member LLC files its taxes in exactly the same way as a partnership, using the same forms.